jabehan/starter-hugo-academic/content/publication/behanquartzcrystalmicrobalance2023/index.md

   and Evaluate Nanoparticle Design Efficiency
 date: '2023-01-01'
 authors:
-- Behan, James A.
-- Xie, Zengchun
-- Wang, Yi-Feng
-- Yang, Xiaoliang
-- Aastrup, Teodor
-- Yan, Yan
-- Adumeau, Laurent
-- Dawson, Kenneth A.
+- Behan, James A. and Xie, Zengchun and Wang, Yi-Feng and Yang, Xiaoliang and Aastrup, Teodor and Yan, Yan and Adumeau, Laurent and Dawson, Kenneth A.
 doi: 10.1021/jacsau.3c00084
 publication: JACS Au, 3
 publication_types: